 If you have a recipe that requires a packet of Ranch, simple swap 2 tablespoons of this homemade ranch dressing mix.

 Other than just making dressing, dips, roasted vegetables, crock pot chicken dishes and seasoning crunchy snacks are some uses of the Ranch Dressing mix.

-My daughter loves ranch seasoning on her oven roasted potatoes, and in her pasta salad (as well as on buttered pasta).
-I also like to mix it in mashed potatoes, and use it in coating for chicken, as well as vegetables.
+My daughter loves this ranch seasoning on her oven roasted potatoes and mixed into her pasta salad (as well as on buttered pasta).
+I like to add the dressing mix to mashed potatoes and use it to coat chicken, as well as vegetables.

 Homemade Ranch Dressing Mix: Benefits

 Use a lot of Hidden Valley Ranch seasoning packets in your household?
 You may just find it worth making your own homemade Ranch dressing mix.
 This is especially true, if you don’t always use the entire packet.
 Resealing a packet, usually works well over the sort term but during humid weather can become unusable sooner than you like.

 If you use a lot of Ranch Seasoning in your household for various recipes, you will find making your own is more cost effective.
 I am a big proponent of using up your spices too.
 Don’t hoard them.
 They don’t last forever.

 For those avoiding certain ingredients due to allergies or other concerns, making your own gluten-free seasoning mix may be essential.

 How to Make Ranch Seasoning